 - When the selected line is a screenshot of user interaction, a preview inspector will load the taken screenshot depicting the moment of the user interaction alongside the technical data about that action.

 - When the selected line is a console log, a details inspector will load the log details and the captured stack trace.

-Each Fiddler Jam log contains browser events that are triggered by user interaction.
-Each event stores additional information about the exact moment it happened (date and time) and the specific technical data (associated with the event).
-Additionally, the click events contain a screenshot with an action pointer.
+Each log contains browser events that are triggered by user interaction.
+Each event stores additional information about the date and time it occurred and the specific technical data associated with the event.
+Additionally, the

 - navigated to

 - pressed any of the arrows keys (up,down,left, and right)

 - pressed page up or page down keys (